 To have a diagnosis of dementia, the decline in function must impact a person's ability to perform everyday activities.

-Researchers looking at data from 2000 to 2012 found that around 8.8 percent of people aged 65 years and older in the United States had a form of dementia.
+Researchers looking at data from 2000 to 2012 found that around

 In this article, we look at several types of dementia and how they change as the condition progresses.